Data Infrastructure Migration and Modernization

-IMVU is the avatar-based social network where shared experiences build deeper friendships and foster creativity, and all relationships matter.
+IMVU is the world’s largest avatar-based social network where shared experiences build deeper friendships and foster creativity, and all relationships matter.
 At IMVU, over 7 million users monthly customize their avatars, chat with friends, shop, hang out at cool parties, and earn real money by creating virtual products.

-The IMVU platform was re-architected for AWS, including Hadoop cluster migration to Amazon EMR, Hive/Spark SQL-like jobs optimization, and Kafka data streams migration to Amazon S3 to enable data analytics.
+The IMVU data platform was re-architected for the AWS cloud.
+Apache Hadoop clusters were migrated to Amazon EMR, Hive/Spark jobs were optimized, and Apache Kafka data streams were mirrored to the cloud, to enable data analytics.

-IMVU has received a scalable, cloud-native infrastructure for their data engineering platform.
+IMVU received a scalable, cloud-native infrastructure for its modernized data platform.
 Through data streaming and advanced analytics, IMVU generates insights into customer lifetime behavior and improves customer retention with ML.
 The platform was a driving factor of IMVU’s 50% growth amid the Covid-19 pandemic.

 Technology-wise, the IMVU platform was powered by a 90-node on-prem Hadoop cluster.
-Compute was coupled with storage, with 300-400 Hive/Spark SQL-like jobs used to reprocess data from scratch all the time, which was cost-inefficient.
+Compute was coupled with storage, with 300-400 Hive/Spark jobs used to continually reprocess data from scratch, which was not cost-efficient.
 IMVU needed a new solution to run the cluster only when required.

-- Tightly coupled compute and storage required buying excess capacity
+- Tightly coupled compute and storage required purchasing excess capacity

 - Hadoop cluster was over-utilized during peak hours and under-utilized at other times